-Founders
+Our Founders

+Having navigated the challenges of the music industry themselves, they understand the financial and creative struggles that artists face.
+Alyssa and Doug Graham have lived a life together as childhood friends, lovers, and artistic partners.
 After starting as kids making music together in New Jersey in the 1990s, Alyssa and Doug saw their career take off in the New York City club scene under the moniker “The Grahams.”
 Their experiences in the music industry – from touring around the world, to recording and collaborating with other artists, to the founding of the artist-friendly record label, 3Sirens Music Group, in Nashville – and the birth of their daughter, Georgette, in 2019 have all strengthened their desire to build community among artists, and shaped the artistic mission of the DAG Foundation.

-Alyssa and Doug Graham
+Alyssa and Douglas

 Andrew Altschul